Troy Astarte, Newcaste University

 After an undergraduate degree in Maths and Philosophy, I worked as a programmer and then university lecturer in Software Engineering before turning to the history and philosophy of computing.
 My primary focus is on the development of programming, and I completed a PhD studying the influence of logic on the early development of programming languages.
 From 2012 to 2016 I was engaged in an extended project studying the ENIAC, in which my major role was to analyse and reconstruct archival programming material related to ENIAC.
 I therefore combine a practical knowledge of modern programming practices with substantial experience of working with and analysing older material.
 A key part of this work has been to reflect on the changing meanings of “program” and related concepts, and therefore both the historical and philosophical aspects of my work align very closely with the aims of the “What is a program?” project.
 My research is currently focused on computing and programming practices in the 1940s.

-Giuseppe Primiero, Department of Computer Science, Middlesex University London
+Giuseppe Primiero, Department of Philosophy, University of Milan

-Giuseppe Primiero is Senior Lecturer in Computing Science at the Department of Computer Science, Middlesex University London (UK) since 2014.
+Giuseppe Primiero is Associate Professor of Logic at the Department of Philosophy, University of Milan (Italy) and Visiting Fellow at the Department of Computer Science, Middlesex University London.
 His research interests are in several areas, primarily Logic and Computation, Philosophy of Computing and Information, Agent-based modelling and Computer Simulations, History of Computing.

 Shahid Rahman is Full professor for logic and epistemology at the University of Lille.
 His more recent work delves into Per Martin Löf’s Constructive Type Theory and its philosophy.
 More precisely his work develops and studies the links between the normativism the the CTT approach to the Curry-Howard isomorphism between types, propositions, programs and sets.
 These are links that where stressed by Martin-Löf in recent talks while discussing the normative aspects of CTT.
 The work so far, with the exception of some incipient researches, have been focused on the logical aspects, and he hopes now to delve into the contentual aspects of the dialogical concepton of CTT.
 This, he believes, should give new insights in the dynamic constitution of meaning that identifies a given type.